My name I’m Dusti Arab. (Yes, really.) And I’m not interested in a life half-lived.

 Once upon a time, there was a girl from a small town who never fit in.
 She married the first boy that ever looked at her, had a baby, and – ever so slowly – learned how to think for herself.

 After a brutal divorce, she rebuilt her life from the ashes.
 She moved into the city, reinvented herself for the umpteenth time, and started creating a life she loved.

 Oh, you have heard this one?
 I’ll skip ahead.

-These days, I’m the CEO of a boutique marketing agency – thinkCHARM, an Amazon bestselling author, and an increasingly frequent globetrotter.
+These days, I’m a digital marketer, an Amazon bestselling author, and an increasingly frequent globetrotter.

 This wasn’t what I expected my life to be.
 It’s better.

 I chose to stop settling.
 And I sincerely hope if you get nothing else from my work, you can say the same.

 I’ve been writing since 2010, exploring topics from minimalism to motherhood.
 Eventually, I started ghostwriting for coaches and small business owners.
 Relationships are my current fixation, and I write about the weirdness of Tinder, dating, and everything that comes with being almost 30 and single.